 Your wealth manager can help you find the best balance of cash savings and other investments, based on factors such as your life goals, your attitude to risk, and other personal circumstances.
 This will help you find the optimum balance between growing investments and accessible funds.
 As your assets grow and your circumstances change, your adviser can rebalance your portfolio to suit your new situation and keep it aligned with your needs.

 Your adviser can also help with other aspects of your portfolio.
 For instance, if you want to invest in property, they advise you on the extent to which you can do this without jeopardising your other goals.
+Your adviser can also help you create an investment strategy to suit your needs.

 If you run a business you’ll probably use an accountant to advise you on its finances.
 However, your wealth manager can work alongside your accountant to maximise the value it generates for you, and vice versa.
 For example, they can help you find the best way to take an income, separate personal and business assets, and invest business assets effectively.
 They can also advise on cash flows and budgeting.